“Furniture for domestic purposes”

 Ottawa, April 14, 2021

-This document is also available in PDF (340 Kb) [help with PDF files]
+This document is also available in PDF (318 KB) [help with PDF files]

-- This new memorandum explains the Canada Border Services Agency’s (CBSA) interpretation of the term “For domestic purposes” under several tariff items in headings 94.01 and 94.03 in the Customs Tariff.
+- This memorandum has been updated to clarify the Canada Border Services Agency’s administrative policy regarding interpretation of the term “For domestic purposes” in several tariff items in headings 94.01 and 94.03 in the Customs Tariff.

-This memorandum explains the Canada Border Services Agency’s (CBSA) interpretation of the term “For domestic purposes” under several tariff items in headings 94.01 and 94.03 in the Customs Tariff.
+This memorandum explains the Canada Border Services Agency’s (CBSA) interpretation of the term “For domestic purposes” found in several tariff items in headings 94.01 and 94.03 in the Customs Tariff.